Artem7753/slate-deep-table/README.md

 ### Queries and Commands

-`slate-deep-table` exports queries and commands that you can invoke on your `editor` instance:
+`slate-uui-table-plugin` exports queries and commands that you can invoke on your `editor` instance:

 ```js
 // anywhere where 'editor' is passed as an argument, or using the react Component's ref,